google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/save-data/index.md

 <p>This paragraph is essential content.
 The image below may be humorous, but it's not critical to the content.</p>
 <?php
 if ($saveData === false) {
+  // Only send this image if `Save-Data` hasn't been detected.
   ?><img src="meme.jpg" alt="One does not simply consume data."><?php
 }
 ```